LLNL/merlin/docs/source/modules/installation/installation.rst

 .. admonition:: You will learn

   * How to install merlin in a virtual environment using pip.
-  * How to install a local redis server.
+  * How to install a container platform eg. singularity, docker, or podman.
-  * How to install merlin using docker (optional).
-  * How to start the docker containers, including redis (optional).
   * How to configure merlin.
   * How to test/verify the installation.